sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/china/README.md

 - Coordinates (39.9 N, 116.4 E)
 - Rotating at 1242 km/h during a 6 hour rotation

+Potentially mega current ripples in the Taklamakan Desert.

 ## Ocean Displacement

 I predict China will have to deal with water coming from 3 major chokepoints, along with the (shallow) water already in the Yellow Sea.
 Note that the Yellow Sea bay forms a natural chokepoint in and of itself.
 If you just look at the shape of the east Asian coastline, it's got several very concave bays.